-- More generally, colonial finances were strongly biased in favour of colonizers: taxes paid by the colonized, but spending for the benefit of the colonizers - See D. Cogneau, Y. Dupraz, S. Mesplé-Somps, "Fiscal Capacity and Dualism in Colonial States: The French Empire 1830-1962", PSE 2018 - E.g. in Algeria, over 80% of total education budget is spent on schools only open to European settlers (10% of the population) in 1930-1950 - Education system was also very elitist in metopolitan France in 19c or early 20c, but not nearly much (<40% total spending for top 10%) - The military costs of colonization were also very small (<0,5% GDP in 1830-1940) (up to 2% in 1945-1960 during independence wars)
+- More generally, colonial finances were strongly biased in favour of colonizers: taxes paid by the colonized, but spending for the benefit of the colonizers - See D. Cogneau, Y. Dupraz, S. Mesplé-Somps, "Fiscal Capacity and Dualism in Colonial States: The French Empire 1830-1962", PSE 2018 - E.g. in Algeria, over 80% of total education budget is spent on schools only open to European settlers (10% of the population) in 1930-1950 - Education system was also very elitist in metopolitan France in 19c or early 20c, but not nearly much (<40% total spending for top 10%)

+• The military costs of colonization were also very small (<0,5% GDP in 1830-1940) (up to 2% in 1945-1960 during independance wars)

-Colonies for the colonizers: inequality of educational investment in historical perspective investement (i.e. those children which did the longest and most expensive studies) was 38% in France in 1930 and 20% in 2018.
+Colonies for the colonizers: inequality of educational investment in historical perspective

+Interpretation.
+In Algeria in 1950, the 10% the most favoured (the settlers) benefited from 82% of total educational spending.
+By comparison, the share of total educational spending benefiting the top 10% of the population which benefited from the highest educational investement (i.e. those children which did the longest and most expensive studies) was 38% in France in 1930 and 20% in 2018.
 Sources and series: voir piketty.pse.ens.fr/ideology (figure 7.8).